kimjoemaina/project-manager/README.md

 # project-manager

-This is the project manager. updated
+This is the project manager.